FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Our overall experience with FamilyKeeper was a mixed bag.
 The setup was simple, and it took about 10 minutes to install both the parent and child apps.
 However, we found it lacked some features and functionality.

-Syncing the child’s phone data to the parent app took a couple of hours, but the dashboard was actively updated as time went on.
+Syncing the child’s phone data to the parent app took a couple of hours, and the dashboard was updated in real time.

 Pairing the devices was easy.
-Once the parent app is downloaded, Android users have the option to scan a QR code or enter a unique six-digit code. iOS users have a similar setup with a code, or they can send a download link to the target device.
+Once the parent app is downloaded, Android users can either scan a QR code or enter a unique six-digit code. iOS users have a similar setup with a code, or they can send a download link to the target device.
 Then, you input your child’s name and birth year, allow permissions, and that’s it.

 FamilyKeeper setup page (add your kid's information)